School District Impact on Property Values and Home Prices

 not the most important factor

-Although every buyer should take the school district into consideration, this factor should never be more important than your true priority of finding the right home for you at the right time.
+Every buyer should take the school district into consideration, but this shouldn’t be more important than finding the right home for you at the right time.
 You can trust Cardinal to help you prioritize.
-We’ll set you up with a licensed loan originator who can help you get pre-approved and set realistic expectations for the home buying process.
+We’ll set you up with a licensed loan originator who can help you get pre-approved.
+They’ll also set realistic expectations for the home buying process.
 And if you don’t have a real estate agent yet, we can get you connected with some of the top agents in your area who can go over your wants and needs and help you find the home that rounds out everything that’s important to you.

 Did the school district play a part in your decision to buy your home?
 We want to hear about it on social media.